Wednesday, June 30, 2021

 Helpful Links

-Rancho San Rafael Regional Park is Reno's largest and most dynamic park.
-The park is home to Reno's Great Balloon races, Wilbur D. May Museum, Wilbur D. May Arboretum, multi-purpose fields including off-leash dog areas, miles of hiking trails, Herman's Fish Pond, reservable pavilions, and many special events like the Dragon Lights Festival.
+Rancho San Rafael Regional Park is Reno’s largest and most dynamic park.
+It’s home to the Wilbur D. May Museum, the Wilbur D. May Arboretum, the largest off-leash dog park, hiking trails, Herman’s Fish Pond, beautiful event pavilions, and host to some of the most popular annual events, including The Great Reno Balloon Races and The Dragon Lights Festival.

-In the park, you can find Wilbur D. May Museum, a pretty special part of Reno, with it's neat gift shop and historical and traveling exhibits.
-The museum preserves the life of Wilbur D. May, a world traveler who collected thousands of artifacts throughout the span of his life and brought them back to his home here in Reno.
-Though small, the museum is packed with so much to see and is a favorite among locals.
-The Hall of Heroes, Dragons, and old-fashioned video game-themed events are only a few of the many events you can find here, some recurring and some only passing through, only happening once.
+At Wilbur D. May Museum, you can find a neat gift shop, Wilbur May's permanent collection, and fun themed traveling exhibits in winter that usually open around January.
+The Hall of Heroes, Dragons, Toytopia, and retro video game themed exhibits are some I have enjoyed in the past.
+The permanent collection preserves the life of Wilbur D. May, a world traveler who collected thousands of artifacts throughout the span of his life and brought them back to his home here in Reno.
+Though small, the museum is packed with so much to see.

-The park's wide-open spaces and amenities make this park ideal for large and small gatherings, events, outdoor sports, and more.
+The park's wide open spaces, amenities, and attractions make this park ideal for large and small gatherings, events, outdoor sports, and more.

-I always encounter people from all walks of life here- joggers, hikers, nature lovers, dog walkers, couples, families and it's no wonder why.
+I always encounter people from all walks of life here, including joggers, hikers, nature lovers, dog walkers, couples, families, and it's no wonder why.
 It has everything one would look for in a park and more.
-We are so lucky to have this special park in our big little city.

 -Stroller and wheelchair friendly

--Indoor Garden Features- A centerpiece waterfall, a koi fish pond, seasonal flower gardens, rotating exhibits
+-Indoor garden includes a centerpiece waterfall, a koi fish pond, and a seasonal flower garden

 -No dogs allowed in the Arboretum